maxhebditch/batchgit/README.md

         $ batchgit -ar
         $ batchgit -addrecursive
+        $ batchgit -ar ./
         $ batchgit -ar /path/to/master/directory

 If all your repos live under one master directory, you might just want to only add subdirectories.
-If you `cd` into the correct master directory and then run the command, the script will ask you what subdirectories you want to add.
+If you `cd` into the correct master directory and then run the command alone or with `./` the script will ask you what subdirectories from the current folder you want to add.
 Alternatively, the last command lets you set the master directory from anywhere.

 ###Removing single directores manually